About Sumas River Farm

 2010 Community Coop Farm Fund help build the 1st high tunnel

-2018 Farmer Helen received The Bright Light Award from Sustainable Connection for her contribution to local farming
+2018 Farmer Helen received The Bright Light Award from Sustainable Connections for her contribution to local farming

 A drone video of Sumas River Farm, Middle field, East field and looking north up the driveway.
 Notice the drone handlers sitting on the garden viewing bench near end of video.
 9/9/20